cjclifto/tswd_portfolio/assignment3_4.md

 [Link to homepage](https://cjclifto.github.io/tswd_portfolio/)

 ## Original data visualization background
 The visualization I chose to critique and redesign is about student debt in the United States.
-[The Forbes article in which I found the data](https://www.forbes.com/advisor/student-loans/average-student-loan-debt-statistics/) appears to simply point out how much the cost of college-level education has increased, rather than pointing out any trends or making any analysis.
+[The Forbes article in which I found the data (Hahn, Tarver, 2023)](https://www.forbes.com/advisor/student-loans/average-student-loan-debt-statistics/) appears to simply point out how much the cost of college-level education has increased, rather than pointing out any trends or making any analysis.
 It reads as a fact list with raw data included.

 ## Critique